kevbaldwyn/terra-graph/docs/configuration.md

 };
 ```

-If you are using `terrag-graph` as part of a normal javascript project and is is added to your package.json file then you can do this as normal hoever for most use-cases it's not possible.
+If you are using `terrag-graph` as part of a normal javascript project and it is added to your package.json file then you can do this as normal however for most use-cases it's not possible.

 ```javascript
 import { Hook, extend, ApiGateway, S3, defaultConfig } from 'terra-graph';